bignosethethird/Technical-Architecture-Notes/HLD Solutiuon Architecture [Project].md

 DNS2 Helper IP	17#####0
 VLAN	410
 Table 33  Remote Site Router Configuration

-##0	AS-IS Error Architecture
+## AS-IS Error Architecture

 [Describe error handling, logging, notifications, error severities, integration with the estate’s operational monitoring system]

-##1	AS-IS Security Architecture
+## AS-IS Security Architecture

 [Describe pertinent security features, such as encryption on the move and at rest, authentication mechanisms, access-controlled roles and allowed operations.]

-##2	AS-IS Post-Go-Live Architecture
+## AS-IS Post-Go-Live Architecture

 [Describe the support system in place for this solution, contact details to first line support of the respective vendors involved]

-#TO-BE Solution Design
+# TO-BE Solution Design
 This section describes the TO-BE architecture of the future solution that will be applied.
 ##	TO-BE Contextual Architecture
 [Simple description of the business-context under which the solution currently operates.
 Clearly indicate the changes if any between the AS-IS and the TO-BE versions.]